pmermoz/picammory/README.md

 ![PiCammory_7U4A2227.png](./image/PiCammory_7U4A2227.png)

-An overview of the process used to build the camera
+An overview of the process to build the camera

 ## Camera Body

 ![PiCammory_7U4A2230.png](./image/PiCammory_7U4A2230.png)

-The camera body is composed of aluminum body, with good waterproofing, and an excellent 2 axes orientation system.
+The camera body is composed of aluminum body with good waterproofing and an excellent 2 axes orientation system.

 ![PiCammory_07D_3654.png](./image/PiCammory_07D_3654.png)

 The inside is very roomy.
 A platform on rail can be used to secure the circuit board.

-## Components platform
+## Component platform

-The Raspberry Pi, and all future components, are placed on a platform (Styrene Sheets 0.080" tick), this way it is easy to insert and remove the Pi from
+The Raspberry Pi and all future components are placed on a platform (Styrene Sheets 0.080" tick), this way it is easy to insert and remove the Pi from the camera.

 From a 12"x12" styrene sheet, we cut a band of 3.5" (90mm) large.

 ![PiCammory_7U4A2150.png](./image/PiCammory_7U4A2150.png)

-We them bend the extremity of the sheet to a 90º angles.
-This will constitute the front covering the camera body window.
+We bend the extremity of the sheet to a 90º angle.
+This will constitute the front that covers the cameras' body window.
-The bending is easy done by warming the styrene with a heat tool (like the [Portasol 75-Watt Heat Tool](http://www.amazon.com/dp/B003HHK7KG))
+The bending is easily done by warming the styrene with a heat tool (like the [Portasol 75-Watt Heat Tool](http://www.amazon.com/dp/B003HHK7KG))

 ![PiCammory_7U4A2149.png](./image/PiCammory_7U4A2149.png)

 ### Camera mount

 ![PiCammory_7U4A2151.png](./image/PiCammory_7U4A2151.png)
-A square hole is drill in the middle of the component platform to handle the camera.
+A square hole is drilled in the middle of the component platform to handle the camera.
 We used a Dremel rotary tool with a [194 high Speed Cutter](http://www.dremel.com/en-us/Accessories/Pages/ProductDetail.aspx?pid=194) to create  the preliminary square shaped hole.
-The square is them adjusted with a precision blade (like the [X-ACTO Blade](http://www.amazon.com/dp/B00JWFIKOC)).
+The square is then adjusted with a precision blade (like the [X-ACTO Blade](http://www.amazon.com/dp/B00JWFIKOC)).

 ### Raspeberry attach

 ![PiCammory_7U4A2167.png](./image/PiCammory_7U4A2167.png)

-The Raspeberry is centered on the platform, with a distance "comfortable" for the camera cable.
+The Raspeberry is centered on the platform, with a distance, "comfortable" for the camera cable.
 We drill 4 holes with a No 43 drill, and create a female screw thread with a tap 4-40 NC.

-Note: To avoid misplaced hole, we check after each drilling if all fit well by trying the Raspberry.
+Note: To avoid misplaced holes we test Raspberry Pi fitting after each drilling .

-We help
 ![PiCammory_7U4A2168.png](./image/PiCammory_7U4A2168.png)

 Screw the 4 Hex Standoff (Nylon, #4-40, 1/4" lenght).